karlstav/cava/README.md

     Options:
         -b 1..(console columns/2-1) or 200  number of bars in the spectrum (default 25 + fills up the console), program will automatically adjust if there are too many frequency bands)
-        -i 'input method'           method used for listnening to audio, supports: 'alsa' and 'fifo' -o 'output method'          method used for outputting processed data, only supports 'terminal' -d 'alsa device'            name of alsa capture device (default 'hw:1,1') -p 'fifo path'              path to fifo (default '/tmp/mpd.fifo') -c foreground color         suported colors: red, green, yellow, magenta, cyan, white, blue, black (default: cyan)
+        -i 'input method'           method used for listnening to audio, supports: 'alsa' and 'fifo' -o 'output method'          method used for outputting processed data, supports: 'ncurses', 'noncurses' and 'circle' -d 'alsa device'            name of alsa capture device (default 'hw:1,1') -p 'fifo path'              path to fifo (default '/tmp/mpd.fifo') -c foreground color         suported colors: red, green, yellow, magenta, cyan, white, blue, black (default: cyan)